Introduction: Paris Beyond the Postcard—A City in Bloom.

 1. Why Paris, France 2026 Is More Authentic Than Ever

-- Capped tourist numbers: The Louvre and the Eiffel Tower have implemented digital queuing systems to regulate the maximum number of tourists at their sites.
+- Limiting the number of tourists: The Louvre Museum and the Eiffel Tower have implemented digital parking systems to regulate the maximum number of visitors allowed.

 We are not closing Paris to tourists—we are opening it to better tourism.”